Occupational Therapy at Home: Activities and Resources

 Because occupational therapy centers around everyday life, it is a natural option to practice occupational therapy at home.
-Here’s how we do it.
+Here’s how do it.

 The first time my son and I walked into an occupational therapy gym, I had no idea what to expect.